DaleOrders/AWS-Study-Notes/README.md

 - **Geolocation**: Focused to delivering results matching the query of your customers.
 The record will first be matched based on the US state if possible.
-If this does not happen, the record will be checked based on the country, then based oncontinent.
+If this does not happen, the record will be checked based on the country, then based on continent.
-Finally, if nothing matches again it will respond with the default response.
+Finally, if nothing matches it will respond with the default response.
 This can be used for licensing rights.
 If overlapping regions occur, the priority will always go to the most specific or smallest region.
 The US will be chosen over the North America record.
 Not about the closest record, but that one that is applicable (ie if you are in the UK you will not get a Canadian record returned.